Hyundai Kona Electric running costs & insurance

 The SE Connect and Premium versions of the Kona Electric with the 39kWh battery fall into groups 20 and 21 respectively, while the 64kWh battery model (available in either Premium or Ultimate trim) is in group 24, which is pretty reasonable.

 There’s no road tax (VED) levied on vehicles with zero tailpipe emissions right now and the Kona Electric is also exempt from the London Congestion Charge until 2025.
-Company-car tax is also minimal, standing at just 2% for the 2022/23 financial year.
+Company-car tax is also minimal, standing at just 2% for the forseeable future.

 In This Review

 - 1VerdictThe Hyundai Kona Electric boasts smart looks, reasonable pricing and – crucially – a range that meets or beats that offered by many rivals

 - 2Range, battery & chargingThe Hyundai Kona Electric offers very good range for the money – especially from the larger-battery 64kWh model